How to Lino Print on Fabric: Step by Step Guide

 Linoleum

-It would help if you had a linoleum printing block, which is the primary tool in lino printing.
+It would help if you had a linoleum printing blockOpens in a new tab., which is the primary tool in lino printing.
 There are two main types of lino blocks that you will encounter, which are available in different sizes and thicknesses.
-There is a soft lino with no backing and tougher lino with a hessian backing.
+There is a soft lino with no backing and tougher lino with a hessian backingOpens in a new tab.

 Both types offer high-quality prints.
 Lino printing blocks are available in different sizes, including A3, A4, A5, and A6 blocks, which are 3.2mm thick.
 You should start printing with a lino block about your hand (about 4 x 6 inches) as a beginner.
 Large lino blocks can be challenging to manage and weaken in the middle causing cracks in your pattern.